yevaoa/PathFingingVisualiser-Project-S2/README.md

 * Built using a custom Min-Heap for efficient pathfinding.

 ## How to Use
-* Download the Zip file then extract it
+* Download the Zip file, then extract it
 * Navigate to main.c in src file and double click it
 * Press F5 on keyboard to run